Yang-J-LIN/yanglin.io/content/post/tricks-on-training-lstm-with-pytorch/index.md

 +++
-title = "Tricks on training LSTM with Pytorch" subtitle = "Especially for varibale-length long sequences"
+title = "Tricks on training LSTM with Pytorch" subtitle = "Especially for variable-length long sequences"

 # Add a summary to display on homepage (optional).
 summary = "Training LSTM is not a easy thing for beginner in this field.
 There are a lot of tricks in choosing the most appropriate hyperparameters and structures, which has to be learned from a lot of experience.
 In this article, I'd love to share some tricks that I summarized from my experience and docs on the Internet."